uchicago-cs/cmsc22000/website/content/labs/lab1.md

     $ ./bcal "5*5*5mb"

-Clone the bcal repository into a new directory (for example, `~/bcal`), and use command X to find the exact commit that fixed this behavior.
+Clone the bcal repository into a new directory, and use command X to find the exact commit that fixed this behavior.
 You can run the bcal command like so:

     $ make
     $ ./bcal "5*5*5mb"

-In `tasks.txt`, add a few sentences explaining how you found desired commit, and a line with the commit SHA (the hash identifier of the commit) as well as its text.
+In `tasks.txt`, add a few sentences explaining how you found the desired commit, and a line with the commit SHA (the hash identifier of the commit) as well as its text.
 There is one and only one right answer to this task, and there is one and only one git command that we will consider correct.
 We will only give you the following hints:

 * Command X is not any of the commands we have shown in this lab, nor any of the commands you were asked to find in previous tasks.
 In particular, you cannot solve this task just by using `git log` to inspect the commit log of the bcal project.
 * Command X has to be run multiple times (with different options/parameters) to solve this task.